damuopel/Pendulum/README.md

 # Pendulum
-A Pendulum animation made with Python and TKinter
+A Pendulum animation made with Python and PyGame